thesleuth/reveal-slides/md/javascript-prep.md

 -

-*But Dominique, I wouldn't do something silly like that.*
+*"But I wouldn't do something silly like that."*

 * You'll be working with a team of people, who won't understand your code as well as you do.
 * You'll write tens of thousands of lines of code over your career, and forget a lot what your old code is doing.